ehwest/mdn_qms/SOP_Standard_Operating_Procedures/SOP_0007_Access_Controls_to_Software.md

 No quality management system documents, or artifacts associated with any business process are permanently stored on Google Docs.
 All authoritative and/or permant documents are retained in the appropriate GitHub repository.

-**Software Reliability Estimator (SRE)**.
-[SRE](https://github.com/ehwest/sre)  is a containerized software tool that is used to estimate the Software Reliability of all major releases of services and/or software code, prior to public release.  this tool computes the parameters of a statistical model of all issues that have emerged in the preparation of a software release, enabling a reliable reliability estimate to be computed.
-In the event the SRE results fall below pre-defined standards, additional testing will be required prior to software release to the public.

 ## Backups and disaster recovery

 1. All Google Drive contents are  backed up in Google Vault.
 Two-factor authentication is required for all access.